abhinabsarkar/az-firewall-pe/spoke-vnet-pep-readme.md

 The Domain Name System, or DNS, is responsible for translating (or resolving) a service name to an IP address.
 Azure DNS is a hosting service for domains and provides naming resolution using the Microsoft Azure infrastructure.
 Azure DNS not only supports internet-facing DNS domains, but it also supports private DNS zones.

 To resolve the records of a private DNS zone from your virtual network, you must link the virtual network with the zone.
 Linked virtual networks have full access and can resolve all DNS records published in the private zone.
 You can also enable autoregistration on a virtual network link.
 When you enable autoregistration on a virtual network link, the DNS records for the virtual machines in that virtual network are registered in the private zone.
 When autoregistration gets enabled, Azure DNS will update the zone record whenever a virtual machine gets created, changes its' IP address, or gets deleted.

+> *Auto registration works only for virtual machines.
+For all other resources like Private Endpoint NIC, internal load balancers, etc, you must create DNS records manually in the private DNS zone linked to the virtual network.*

 ![Alt text](/images/private-dns.png)